Adapting to the Australian Landscape: Building on Difficult Terrain

 Once the site has been thoroughly assessed, the next step is to design a structure that adapts to the terrain’s unique challenges:

 Split-Level and Tiered Designs: On sloping sites, split-level or tiered designs allow the building to follow the natural contours of the land.
-This minimizes the need for extensive excavation and reduces the environmental impact.
+This minimises the need for extensive excavation and reduces the environmental impact.
 These designs also create dynamic interior spaces with varying ceiling heights and levels, adding architectural interest.

-Retaining Walls and Terracing: For steeper slopes, retaining walls and terracing help stabilize the site and create level areas for construction.
+Retaining Walls and Terracing: For steeper slopes, retaining walls and terracing help stabilise the site and create level areas for construction.
 These elements can be integrated into the landscape design, creating functional outdoor spaces like gardens, patios, or decks that blend seamlessly with the natural surroundings.

 Foundations Adapted to Terrain: On rocky sites, traditional foundations may not be suitable.
 Instead, builders might use drilled piers or rock anchors that secure the building directly into the rock.
 These foundations provide stability and reduce the need for extensive earthworks.